devops-collective-inc/monad-manifesto-annotated/manuscript/chapter-3-the-traditional-approach-to-administrative-automation.md

 Because the executable outputs text, the downstream elements must use text manipulation utilities to try to get back to the original objects to do additional work.
 While the basic model is extremely powerful, its intrinsic flaw is the tight binding of these operations and the use of unstructured text for integration[^3-3].
 This requires clumsy, lossy, imprecise text manipulation utilities.

-The traditional model reflects the state of the technology that was available at the time it emerged.  .Net provides a new set of capabilities and opens up the possibility of new approaches.
+The traditional model reflects the state of the technology that was available at the time it emerged.  .Net provides[^3-6] a new set of capabilities and opens up the possibility of new approaches.
 These new approaches allow us to replace the traditional model with a decisively superior one.
 That model is Monad.

 ---
 **Notes**